QuentinRa/blog.quentinra.dev/info/ocaml/advanced/functors.md

 [Go back](../index.md#advanced-concepts)

-You can give parameters to modules using functors.
-For instance, you could make a module implementing methods for a set, while not knowing if you are elements are int, strings, etc.
+You can give modules as parameters to other modules.
+These modules are called **functors**.
+For instance, you could make a module implementing methods for a set, while not knowing if you are elements are int, strings, etc. This module ("set") will take in argument another module ("element type") describing the type of an element, which you will use when coding your module.

 <ul class="nav nav-tabs">
     <li class="nav-item">